 Reduces triglycerides and helps maintain normal blood pressure

-The intake of Omega 3 helps to control blood pressure and to reduce triglyceride levels in the bloodstream.
+Consumption can help to control blood pressure and to reduce triglyceride levels in the bloodstream.
 This helps to prevent fat accumulation and the formation of atherosclerotic plaques in blood vessels.

 Reduces the chance of heart attack and stroke